 What to Look For When Choosing the Best Fishing Pontoon Boat

 There are a few different factors to consider before buying a pontoon boat.
 For fly-fishing, you’ll want one that meets your specific needs and requirements.
-Here’s what to think about before parting with your cash:
+Here’s what to think about when shopping for pontoon boats, before you part with your cash:

 Weight and Ease of Transport

-The weight of fly fishing boats really can vary, but the lightest boats are the fully inflatable models.
-Any pontoon boat with a metal frame will be bulkier and weigh more, so this is something to think about if you often hike to your favorite fishing spots.
+The weight of fly fishing boats really can vary, but the lightest pontoon boats are the fully inflatable models.
+Any pontoon boat with a metal frame will be bulkier and weigh more, as the frame weighs it down considerably.
+So this is something to think about if you often hike to your favorite fishing spots.

 You don’t really want to be weighed down by a cumbersome boat if you’re walking miles through the undergrowth to a remote mountain stream.
-In this situation, you’re probably better off opting for an inflatable pontoon boat, instead.
+In this situation, you’re probably better off opting for one of the inflatable pontoon boats, instead.

 You should also think about how you will transport your boat around.
-If you have a pickup or truck, you can look at larger models without worrying about transporting it around.
-If not, however, you’ll need to look closely at how small each model is when unassembled.
-Many inflatable versions can fold up impressively small, and some of the pontoon boats with frames can also be taken apart for ease of transport.
+If you have a pickup or truck, you can look at larger pontoon boats without worrying about transporting it around.
+If not, however, you’ll need to look closely at how small each model is when unassembled, especially when it comes to the frame.
+Many inflatable boats can fold up impressively small, and some of the pontoon boats with frames can also be taken apart for ease of transport.

 However, some larger pontoon boats are designed for two fishermen or women and can hold up 650 pounds.
 Keep this in mind when you’re shopping for your pontoon boat and double-check the capacity of your chosen boat.

 The amount of storage space on fly fishing pontoon boats really can vary.
-Some pontoon fishing boats come with lots of pockets and compartments, while others are more minimalistic.
-Look for sturdy zippered pockets so that all your items will be sure to stay safe, no matter how choppy the water is.
+Some pontoon fishing boats come with lots of pockets and compartments, while other boats are more minimalist.
+Look for sturdy zippered pockets on the boats, so that all your items will be sure to stay safe, no matter how choppy the water is.

-You’ll also notice that some pontoons have an extra rack behind the seat to store extra bags or larger items that won’t fit in smaller pockets.
+You’ll also notice that some pontoon boats have an extra rack behind the seat to store extra bags or larger items that won’t fit in smaller pockets.
+Also, look for places to mount attachments like an underwater fishing camera.
 Our best tip is to assess the supplies you like to take out with you on the river.
-If you tend to pack for every eventuality, storage space should be one of the first things you look at when buying a pontoon-boat.
+If you tend to pack for every eventuality, storage space should be one of the first things you think about when looking at pontoon boats.
 If you tend to fly fish with the bare minimum, it might not be such a priority for you.

 If you’re going to be out on the water, pontoon boat fly-fishing all day, comfort should definitely be a concern for you.
-You’re not going to enjoy your fly fishing as much if you have an aching back, or if you’re crammed into an awkward position.
+You’re not going to enjoy your fly fishing as much if you have an aching back, or if you’re crammed into an awkward position like you can be in a fishing float tube.

-Some fly fishing pontoon boats offer adjustable backrests – a necessity if you’re going to be using your fly-fishing boat often or for longer periods at a time.
-You should also look for a pontoon-boat with a comfortable, adjustable footrest.
+Some fly fishing pontoon boats are designed with adjustable backrests for comfort – a necessity if you’re going to be using your fly-fishing boat often or for longer periods at a time.
+You should also look for pontoon-boats with a comfortable, adjustable footrest.
 Take into consideration your height – if you’re taller, it goes without saying that you’ll want more space.
+Certain pontoon boats will be able to provide that extra leg room better than others.

-Some people are happy to take a slower pace out on the river or lake and row themselves from spot to spot.
-However, if you want to take it up a notch, you’ll want to look for a fishing boat with a motor mount included.
-This way, you can install an electric or gas motor and whizz around at much quicker speeds without wasting energy on rowing, and gain more fishing time instead.
+Some people are happy to take a slower pace out while fly fishing rivers and creeks and row themselves from spot to spot.
+However, if you want to take it up a notch, you’ll want to look for a pontoon boats designed with a motor mount onboard.
+This way, you can install an electric or gas motor and whizz around on the rivers at much quicker speeds without wasting energy on rowing, and gain more fishing time instead.

 If you already own a motor, make sure that the model you choose is compatible with your motor model.
 Not all fishing boats offer this feature, and specifications can vary, so do make sure you check before buying.